okgourmet.com Home of Steve's Restaurant Reviews

 Cabbage roll plate with houmos and tabouli

-One of the best meat items is the Cabbage Roll Plate made with beef, spices, and clarified butter.
-These were not only good, they were the type of cabbage roll that will make me want to return whenever possible for a "fix."
-A slight sour taste made them seem a little like German style food, but the mixture of spices were an excellent representation of Middle Eastern cooking.
-Although I was sorry to see Eddy's close with its signature cabbage rolls, the ones as Nunu's are the best replacement I have found so far.
+I have to rate the Cabbage Roll made with beef, spices, and clarified butter, as one of the two or three best items at Nunu's.
+These are not only good, they are the type of cabbage roll that will make me want to return whenever possible for a "fix."
+A slight sour taste makes them seem a little like German style food, but the mixture of spices is an excellent representation of Middle Eastern cooking.
+Although I was sorry to see Eddy's close with its signature cabbage rolls, the ones as Nunu's are the best replacement I have found so far (I have since learned that Eddy's in Tulsa is still in operation so I can hopefully make it there sometime).

 Chicken kabob